kananinirav/AWS-Certified-Cloud-Practitioner-Notes/README.md

 - [Microsoft Azure Fundamentals (AZ-900)](https://certification.kananinirav.com/az-900-microsoft-azure-fundamentals/)
 - [Useful Cheat Sheet For Developers](https://certification.kananinirav.com/cheat-sheets/)

-#### If you find the content of this website interesting and helpful, use the “Buy me a Coffee” link below to buy me a coffee.
+#### If you find the content of this website interesting and helpful, use the “Buy me a Coffee” link below to buy me a coffee

 <a href="https://www.buymeacoffee.com/kananinirav" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>